Daniel-KM/Omeka-S-module-Comment/README.md

 ### Open commenting, with registered users getting to submit comments without approval

-Install and configure the [Guest User] module.
+Install and configure the [Guest] module.
 Set commenting to Public so that anyone can comment.

 ### Closed commenting for resources management